-Focus Questions: (1) What is the two-part test for determining whether an exaction was impermissible?
-(2) Why do courts allow exactions at all?
+Questions: (1) How does an exaction differ from a regulatory taking?
+(2) What is the two-part test for determining whether an exaction was impermissible?
+(3) Why do courts allow exactions at all?

-Zoning: Introduction. p.
-930-952 (through n.3)

-States can exercise their police power to regulate development through zoning laws.
+Zoning: Introduction. pp. 971-982 (skip n.2); 987-995 (through n.3) States can exercise their police power to regulate development through zoning laws.
 Zoning regulates the size and shape of lots; the size, shape, and placement of buildings; and the type of activities that can take place on the lot.
 Houston is the largest city in the United States that is not subject to zoning restrictions.

-Focus Questions: (1) What is euclidian zoning?
+Questions: (1) What is Euclidian zoning?
 (2) Why are some people against zoning?
 (3) What is a non-conforming use?
 (4) What is amortization and is it permissible?

-Variances and Special Exceptions to Zoning. pp. 954-966.
+• Variances and Special Exceptions to Zoning. pp. 996-1007 (through n.2), Problem 10.
 The effects of zoning ordinances can be quite harsh, as it affects the rights of individuals who purchased land with expectations regarding how they could use it.
 Variances and special exceptions are two methods of adding flexibility to zoning requirements.

-Focus Questions: (1) What is a variance?
+Questions: (1) What is a variance?
 (2) What is the test for receiving a variance?
 (3) What are special exceptions?